 Carrie Brown holds a Ph.D. in American Literature and Folklore from the University of Virginia.
-She is an independent scholar who also works as a freelance history curator for museums in New England.
-She has developed exhibitions for museums, visitors' centers, and historic sites on a wide range of topics, including industrial history, transportation, and the Civil War.
-The author of two books and many articles and exhibit catalogs, Brown delights in finding connections between ordinary people and momentous historic events.
+Working for more than thirty years as freelance history curator, she has developed exhibitions for museums, visitors' centers, and historic sites on a wide range of topics, including industrial history, transportation, and the Civil War.
+As a curator and speaker, Carrie delights in finding and telling stories about the connections between big historic events and our everyday lives.
+As a book group facilitator, Carrie guides readers through stories told by others–whether in fiction or nonfiction–exploring how the depth and breadth of human experience can be communicated through the written word.

 From Guns to Gramophones: Civil War and the Technology that Shaped America